bdavs3/my-website/README.md

 });
 ```

 This is obviously really hacky, and not what I wanted, but at least it made me realize that the element was not ever updating from its initialized form.
 Aha!–I thought...
-I just need to use `let` instead of `const`.
+I just need to use <b>let</b> instead of <b>const</b>.
 That didn't work.
-Looking through some docs made me think that I needed to do a `header.update()` after `onClick` was called – That didn't work either.
+Looking through some docs made me think that I needed to do a <b>header.update()</b> after <b>onClick</b> was called – That didn't work either.
 Very weird, and I eventually figured that it was best to just move on.
 I settled on doing this:

 ```js
 const dropdownMenu = header.find("#mobileHeaderToggle");